Malcolm Fairley: Incarceration and death

 Following his conviction, Fairley launched an appeal against the sentence, but the case was rejected by the Court of Appeal later on in 1985.
 He became eligible to be considered for parole in October 2023, but had his application rejected following a Parole Board hearing.

 Fairley died at HM Prison Hull in Kingston upon Hull, on 28 May 2024, at the age of 72.
 On 7 May 2025, an inquest at Newcastle Coroner's Court heard evidence that Fairley had died from a heart attack.
 However, assistant coroner Sarah Middleton adjourned the inquest pending a prison investigation.

+A review in November 2024 was carried out and it was found that Fairley died of natural causes.

 In popular culture

 In 1990, the police investigation that led to Fairley's arrest was dramatized in an episode of the BBC Two series Indelible Evidence, which looked at criminal investigations in which forensic evidence played an important part in solving the case.
 The programme was introduced by Ludovic Kennedy and aired on 28 September 1990.
 In April 2024, Channel 5 aired the documentary The Intruder: He's Watching You From Within, which discussed the Fairley case and played recordings of police interviews in which he confessed to his crimes.

 The Fairley case was the inspiration for Harriet Cummings' 2017 novel We All Begin As Strangers in which a serial burglar known as The Fox breaks into homes either to steal worthless items or leave behind strange objects.
 Also in 2017, a drawing of Fairley created by notorious prisoner Charles Bronson was among a dozen portraits depicting criminals by Bronson to be sold to a private art collector in Jersey for £545,000.

+A documentary Manhunt: Chasing the Fox aired in 2025 on Netflix.